How To Get Over Someone After A Breakup

-It can be challenging to realize that you may be in a relationship that no longer meets your needs or isn’t progressing where you wanted.
-While ending the relationship may be the healthiest choice, you might have lingering feelings.
-Learning to get over someone after a breakup may help you move forward without hang-ups about your previous relationship.
+It can be challenging to realize that you may be in a relationship that no longer meets your needs or isn’t progressing as you had hoped.
+While ending the relationship may be the healthiest choice, you may have lingering feelings for your ex even after breaking up.
+Learning to get over someone after a breakup may lend you a sense of closure and help prepare you for healthier relationships with yourself and others.

-If you’re unsure whether you should move on from a relationship or someone you still hope to connect with after a breakup, consider whether the following unhealthy aspects are present in your relationship with them:
+If you’re unsure whether you should move on from a relationship, consider whether the following unhealthy aspects are present in your relationship:

 • Communication feels difficult, unhealthy, or impossible